-The Citibank Rewards Card is one of the more attractive credit cards in Singapore for shopaholics, offering 10X rewards points (or $1 = 4 miles) when you shop for shoes, bags and clothes online and offline.
+The Citibank Rewards Card is one of the more attractive credit cards in Singapore for shopaholics, offering 10X rewards points (or $1 = 4 miles) when you shop for shoes, bags and clothes online and offline, both here and abroad.

 If you’re a serious fashionista, this arrangement should sound heavenly to you because the points you get from shopping can be converted into frequent flyer miles or… even MORE shopping vouchers!

 Let’s see how attractive this card really is:

 |Citi Rewards Card|

 |Annual fee & waiver||$193 (waived for 1 year)|